Bjournaux/SeaFreeze/README.md

 ![Logo](https://bjournaux.files.wordpress.com/2019/07/cover.002.png)

-The SeaFreeze package allows to compute the thermodynamic and elastic properties of water and ice polymorphs (Ih, III, V and VI) in the 0-2300 MPa and 220-500K range.
-It is based on the evaluation of Local Basis Functions (https://github.com/jmichaelb/LocalBasisFunction) for each phase.
+The SeaFreeze package allows to compute the thermodynamic and elastic properties of water and ice polymorphs (Ih, III, V and VI) in the 0-2300 MPa and 220-500K range, with the study of icy worlds and their ocean in mind.
+It is based on the evaluation of Gibbs Local Basis Functions parametrization (https://github.com/jmichaelb/LocalBasisFunction) for each phase.
 The formalism is described in more details in Brown (2018), Journaux et al. (2019), and in the liquid water Gibbs parametrization by Bollengier, Brown, and Shaw (2019).

 ## Getting Started